LaToya Cantrell: New Orleans City Council

 In 2012, Cantrell declared her candidacy for the New Orleans City Council seat vacated when former District B representative Stacy Head won an election to an at-large position.
 After the November election, candidate Dana Kaplan and Cantrell advanced to a December runoff, which Cantrell won with 54 percent of the vote.
-Cantrell served out the balance of Head's term, and was unopposed for a full four-year term in 2014.
+Cantrell served out the balance of Head's term and was unopposed for a full four-year term in 2014.

 As a council member, Cantrell focused on health, housing, and criminal-justice issues.
 She introduced a bill banning smoking at restaurants and bars within New Orleans, citing the health effects of secondhand smoke on service industry workers.
 The council unanimously passed the bill in 2015.

 Also in 2015, Cantrell began work to open a low-barrier homeless shelter, a move that was objected to by residents because of its proposed placement in Central City, New Orleans.
 Instead, the shelter was moved to the downtown site of the former VA Hospital.
 In 2017, Cantrell introduced legislation with at-large council member Jason Williams to register and inspect rental units in the city.

 As a member of the Criminal Justice Committee, Cantrell participated in efforts to install crime cameras in her district, assess the effectiveness of citywide anti-gun-violence campaigns, and address understaffing at the New Orleans Police Department.

 2017 mayoral election

 In March 2017, Cantrell declared her candidacy for mayor of New Orleans in a race to replace term-limited mayor Mitch Landrieu.
 An open primary was held on October 14 and included 18 candidates.
 Cantrell garnered the most votes, winning 39% of the total.
 In the November 18 runoff election, Cantrell defeated fellow Democratic opponent Desiree Charbonnet, a former municipal judge, with 60% of the vote.
-She is the first woman to lead New Orleans in its 300-year history, as well as the first mayor not born in the city since Vic Schiro.
+She became the first woman to lead New Orleans in its 300-year history, as well as the first mayor not born in the city since Vic Schiro.